yijian002/jquery-imageuploader-js/README.md

 ## Is the uploader unit tested?

   Kinda.
-I wrote tests to test the public interface, but I'm not particularly good at writing unit tests.
+I wrote tests for the public interface, but I'm not particularly good at writing unit tests.
 You can run them by:

     npm run tests

+## Contribution

+  I haven't thought this through yet.
+If you fork the project, you can build it by doing:

+    npm run build

+  You can do other stuff too:

+  * npm run js - build just the javascript part
+  * npm run js:watch - build and watch js files
+  * npm run scss - build just the css part
+  * npm run scss:watch - build and run scss files
+  * npm start - run an instance of it with browser-sync (localhost:3000)
+  * npm test - run the js unit tests

+  Enjoy!